airbus/ED247_LIBRARY/README.md

 -   ED247 Error handling is not implemented.

--   The implementation is compliant only with A664, A429, A825, SERIAL, ANALOG, DISCRETE, NAD & VNAD protocols.
+-   The implementation is compliant only with A664, A429, A825, SERIAL, ETH, ANALOG, DISCRETE, NAD & VNAD protocols.

 # Operating system and compilers